-Our product revenues principally are derived from sales of the ALZET product line to academic and pharmaceutical industry researchers, the LACTEL product lines to pharmaceutical and medical device customers, and from the sale of certain key excipients that are included in Methydur, SucroMate, REMOXY ER and other products.
+Our product revenues principally are derived from sales of the ALZET product line to academic and pharmaceutical industry researchers, the LACTEL product lines to pharmaceutical and medical device customers, and from the sale of certain key excipients that are included in Methydur Sustained Release Capsules, SucroMate and other products.
 Until such time that we are able to bring our pharmaceutical product candidates to market, if at all, we expect these to be our principal sources of product revenue.
 We also receive revenue from collaborative research and development arrangements with our third-party collaborators.
-In 2018, Indivior and a pharmaceutical company with which we have a feasibility agreement accounted for 27% and 14% of our total revenues, respectively.
+In 2019, Gilead accounted for 58% of the Company's total revenue.
+In 2018, Indivior and Gilead accounted for 27% and 14% of our total revenues, respectively.
 In 2017, Sandoz and Indivior accounted for 41% and 25% of our total revenues, respectively.
-In 2016, Tolmar Inc. accounted for 15% of our total revenues.